bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 - Tell Reks to cast Cure on himself.
 Record the value of HP restored in the "Last heal" text box and press the Start button on RNG Helper.
 - For continued casts of Cure, update the value of HP restored in "Last heal" if it doesn't match and press the Continue button.
 - As you press Continue, the RNG position table will update to where it thinks you are at based on the Cure values you provide it.
 If you are far away from RNG position 544, have Reks attack himself and press the Consume button for each successful attack to advance the position by 11 spots.
 If I got a combo hit or a block, that seemed to mess up my RNG position and I needed to start the search over again.
 I wouldn't reset the whole thing, I'd just use the new unexpected heal value and press the Start button to start a new search.
 Make use of the Save Crystal as needed to restore HP and MP as you do this.
 Once you think you have your RNG position confirmed, use Cure again to verify that the number of HP gained matches what is shown in the "Last heal" text box.
+- If you have Reks attack himself when the "Combo after punch #" value says "0", Reks will combo himself and either die or throw off your RNG position.
+So if you see a 0 there, use Cure magic to get past that RNG position rather than attack.
   - One funny bit in Agnam's video is when Reks combos himself.
 If that happens to you, unfortunately you'll have to start over again.
 I hope that is a rare occurrence and Agnam's reaction suggests that it is.
   - Having Fast CDVD Loading on seems to affect the starting RNG position.
 If your starting position is above 544, toggle your Fast CDVD Loading setting in PCSX2 and try again.
+  - In my own personal struggles with this, I was constantly finding Reks blocking after a chain of cures and attacks which would completely throw off my RNG tracking because I don't know how much a block consumes, but it DOES consume because my Cure values would no longer be tracking the same.
+So, after starting with Cures to find my starting position, I would have Reks attack himself for as long as I could, using the Save Crystal when health got low enough, until I got close to the 544 position or the "Combo after punch #" value said "0".
+Then I would Cure the rest of the way.
 - The green rows on the table are the RNG positions used.
 So, you are looking for the last green row to be Position 544, meaning that the very next position will be 545, which is what will net you the Seitengrat.
 - Once at the correct position, pause the game by pressing Start on your controller and Quit to Title by pressing the Square button and confirming.
 - Now you will be loading your Aerodrome save and performing specific actions quickly.
-I will leave that part to the video so you can see how Agnam positions Vaan and the quickness of the actions.
-It'd be hard to explain here in text.
+I will leave that part to the videos so you can see how Agnam positions Vaan and the quickness of the actions.
+It'd be hard to explain here in text, but I will try.
 If it doesn't work, practice makes perfect.
-Try to mimic the actions in the video and then try again if it doesn't work.
+Try to mimic the actions in the videos and then try again if it doesn't work.
+  - As soon as select your Bhujerba Aerodrome save, hold up-left on the stick to run toward the desk where the Flights to Rabanastre attendant will load in.
+Stand slightly away from the desk so that the attendant will actually load (too close and they won't appear).
+  - Turn the camera so that you are looking back at the Teleport Save Crystal, the attendant's desk to your left, and the center of the walkway.
+As soon as the City Parijanah loads in the center of the path, pause the game for about 10 seconds or so (some say 3-4 seconds, I paused longer) to ensure that the attendant loaded in.
+  - Hold the left stick in the direction of the desk, unpause, and spam the Circle button until your flight is confirmed and the screen goes black.
+  - Quickly skip the cutscene of the airship departing.
+  - Continue to mash Circle while holding up on the left stick as the Chief Steward talks to you over a black screen.
+  - As the scene on the sky ferry's Observation Parlor comes into view, you'll be moving up the stairs.
+Take a left and continue up the next step of stairs, turning the camera to follow behind Vaan.
+  - Once against the door that leads outside to the Air Deck, continue walking forward and press Circle to open the door on the second step.
+This delay to open the door is critical to ensuring that the invisible chest appears.
+  - Hold up-left on the left stick to go around the wall to get to some stairs.
+Head up the stairs long the center and keep walking until you, hopefully, run into an invisible chest.
+  - Position Vaan next to the chest and equip the Diamond Armlet if not already equipped.
+  - Begin to observe two NPCs: a person walking around in a green tank top, and a person walking up and down the stairs you just climbed that is in red and black clothes.
+The behavior of these NPCs will help you time opening the invisible chest to guarantee the Seitengrat:
+    - The red NPC must go up and down the stairs twice.
+When they descend the second time, now you will keep your eyes on the green NPC.
+    - The green NPC will come to a stop of the lower right corner of the emblem on the ground.
+They will then turn away from you and walk toward the upper right corner of the emblem.
+On that NPC's 3rd step, press Circle to open the invisible chest.
+That should be your Seitengrat!
+Have fun breaking the game, if you wish.
+- One thing to not forget (which I kept forgetting...) is that you make sure Vaan has the Diamond Armlet equipped.
+You can do this on the ferry airship while standing next to the chest if you wish.
+If you don't equip it, the chest will spawn but it will give you a Knot of Rust instead.

 **The Cry of Its Power/No One Likes My Pets, Kupo...** (Hunts/Side Quest): If you got the Rocktoise quest from Montblanc, you can find Pilika in Bhujerba: Skygrounds to accept the quest.
 If your levels are low, especially for the Ba'Gamnan level cap, it may be a bit tough to defeat this right away.
 You could grind a bit in Lhusu Mines as you make your way toward Site 2 for the hunt, but keep the next level cap of 22 in mind and that you will have some fights coming up after your meeting with the Marquis.
 Rocktoise is level 16, so around there should be a good target.
 - General strategy: